GaloisInc/saw-script/doc/manual/manual.md

 * `mir_load_module : String -> TopLevel MIRModule`

-SAW currently supports Rust code that can be built with a [March 22, 2020 Rust nightly](https://static.rust-lang.org/dist/2020-03-22/).
+SAW currently supports Rust code that can be built with a [January 23, 2023 Rust nightly](https://static.rust-lang.org/dist/2023-01-23/).
 If you encounter a Rust feature that SAW does not support, please report it [on GitHub](https://github.com/GaloisInc/saw-script/issues).

 ## Notes on Compiling Code for SAW